djleonskennedy/nextjs-graphql-example/README.md

 yarn schema:generate
 ```

-to generate api.tsx for apollo client requests
+To generate `api.tsx` for client side and `api-ssr.tsx` for servers side

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.